vladlavrik/go_mediainfo/README.md

 Duration, Bitrate, Codec, Streams and a lot of other meta-information about media files can be extracted through it.

-For now supports only media files with one stream.
+Supports only media files with one stream.
 Bindings for MediaInfoList is not provided.
-It can be easy fixed if anybody ask me.

 Works through MediaInfoDLL/MediaInfoDLL.h(dynamic load and so on), so your mediainfo installation should has it.